rgb-archive/spec/01-OpenSeals.md

 The third form of versioning allows modification of the proof `meta`, `state` and `seals` format with migration to a newer schema version.
-This upgrade is performed also using *version upgrade proofs* with non-zero *schema* field (see [proof serialization formats](#proof-serialization-formats) for more information).
+This upgrade is performed also using *version upgrade proofs* with non-zero *schema* field (see [proof serialization formats](#proof-formats) for more information).
 Unlikely commitment serialization a schema upgrade is applied to the *version upgrade proof* as well as to all of its descendants.
 Moreover, migration for the new proof format can be done without unsealing such *version upgrade proof*, but just by having ordinary proofs *published after the version upgrade proof* (in terms of block height) signalling a new version in its first field.

-## Serialization formats
+## Consensus serialization

 The following chapters explain the exact data structure and serialization format for different entities which constitute parts of OpenSeals framework.
+Like with bitcoin serialization format for transactions and block data, proofs and schema serialization rules MUST BE strictly followed by all software working with OpenSeals as a requirement for the whole P2P network to have the same view on a given proof history data.
+Thus, serialization format defined in this section is named "consensus serialization", and it's deterministic property allows to compute *proof ids* and *schema ids* in a consistent way, matching values stored with in cryptographic commitments into the bitcoin blockchain.

 ### Data types